-126. Similarly, by taking the simple step of comparing its previously-submitted codes against chart review results, Anthem would have identified instances where a diagnosis of diabetes with complications was inaccurate because the underlying medical record "d[id] not properly link" the patient's diabetes with the supposed complications, see Ex.
-5 at 21 (Anthem'

-internal coding manual instructing coders to "default to diabetes without complication code" if the medical records do not show such a link), see also infra ¶ 148.a (example where Medi-Connect's results identified an inaccurate diagnosis of diabetes with complications.
+- against chart review results, Anthem would have identified instances where a diagnosis of diabetes with complications was inaccurate because the underlying medical record "d[id] not properly link" the patient's diabetes with the supposed complications, see Ex.
+5 at 21 (Anthem' internal coding manual instructing coders to "default to diabetes without complication code" if the medical records do not show such a link), see also infra ¶ 154.a (example where Medi-Connect's results identified an inaccurate diagnosis of diabetes with complications).
 Such a comparison also would have identified, for example, situations where an active form of cancer diagnosis in a provider claim was inaccurate because the underlying medical records did not "show clear presence of current disease," rather than a history of cancer, see Ex.
-5 at 18, see also infra ¶ 148.b (example where Medi-Connect's results identified an inaccurate diagnosis of active cancer).

-127. As Anthem knew, identifying and deleting such inaccuracies in its diagnosis code submissions could lead CMS to calculate lower risk adjustment payments to Anthem.
+5 at 18, see also infra ¶ 154.b (example where Medi-Connect's results identified an inaccurate diagnosis of active cancer). - 133.
+As Anthem knew, identifying and deleting such inaccuracies in its diagnosis code submissions could lead CMS to calculate lower risk adjustment payments to Anthem.
 So it did not make an effort to do so.
 Instead, Anthem allowed inaccuracies to remain in its diagnosis code submissions.
-For example, and as Anthem understood, in the scenario where a medical assistant mistakenly typed ICD9 code 250 (diabetes) as 205 (leukemia) into a claim, and where Medi-Connect's coders correctly identified code 250, instead of 250, as the correct diagnosis, Anthem's practice during the relevant period was to report both 205 and 250 for the same patient, instead of checking to see which code was accurate.
+For example, and as Anthem understood, in the scenario where a medical assistant mistakenly typed ICD9 code 250 (diabetes) as 205 (leukemia) into a claim, and where Medi-Connect's coders correctly identified code 250, instead of 205, as the correct diagnosis, Anthem's practice during the relevant period was to report both 205 and 250 for the same patient, instead of checking to see which code was accurate.
 This practice inevitably led to inflated risk adjustment payments for Anthem because caused CMS was making its calculations based on inaccurate diagnosis data.